0xPolygon/polygon-cli/contracts/uniswapv3/README.md

 1. Make sure you have `solc@0.7.6` installed.
 This is required to build UniswapV3 contracts.
 A handy way to manage `solc` versions is to use [crytic/solc-select](https://github.com/crytic/solc-select).

 2. Make sure you have a local RPC running.
-Some contract require their libraries to be deployed in order to link them directly in the bytecode.
+Some contracts require their libraries to be deployed in order to link them directly in the bytecode.

 3. Build UniswapV3 contracts using `build.sh`.